Timmeey86/CustomTrainingStatisticsPlugin/README.md

-# Goal Percentage Counter (Bakkesmod Plugin for Rocket League)
+# Custom Training Statistics (Bakkesmod Plugin for Rocket League)

 This is a highly customizable plugin for https://www.bakkesmod.com/index.php which can help you train for consistency in custom training.
 It does so by gathering statistics on the amount of attempts and shots you made, and displays various percentages.